yakun344/Will-sNote/operating-system/memory-addressing.md

 * If a correspondence is large and dense, use a cache.
 * If a correspondence is small, use an array.

+**Influences upon memory addressing:**

+1. Fragmentation: the fact that allocation patterns create holes in memory space.
+2. Locality: the fact that most programs access memory with localized patterns of access; the likelihood that apage access will be followed by others is high.
+3. Security: the fact that processes should not be able to see other processes' space.